 Our mission is to bring awareness of human sex trafficking to our local communities and beyond.
-Some of our goals are: Organizing and hosting annual Running For Justice 5k’s; attending Community Cafe Conversations wherever we are invited; hosting conferences; training hotel staff and other workplaces with high risk for trafficking; networking with students and staff within our schools to bring awareness for prevention of trafficking and resources in the event of trafficking or exploitation; and informing the public as a whole!
+Some of our goals are: Organizing and hosting annual Running For Justice 5k’s; putting on Community Cafe Conversations wherever we are invited; hosting conferences; training hotel staff and other businesses where there is high risk for trafficking; networking with students and staff within our schools to bring awareness for prevention of trafficking and giving resources in the event of trafficking or exploitation; coming alongside of organizations that are bringing preventative measures to children and youth such as those helping the homeless and sexually abused, and informing the public as a whole!

 Running For Justice has their 501c3 tax exempt status, as of March 17th, 2015, so your giving is tax deductible!
 If you run the 5k you need to take off the fair value price of the run (the IRS calls the race a service) which is $25.00 per person.
 Anything after that is deductible.
 If you just give and do not run it is all deductible.
 We will only send a tax receipt if your giving is $75.00 or more.

 Follow us on Facebook to keep up to date on various human sex trafficking news and businesses that sponsored us!
 Thanks!